Sikorsky CH-53 Sea Stallion: Origins

 In 1960, the United States Marine Corps (USMC) began to seek a replacement for their HR2S piston-powered helicopters.
-On 27 January 1961, the USMC began working with the U.S. Army, Navy, and Air Force on the "Tri-Service VTOL transport", which would eventually emerge as the LTV XC-142 tiltwing.
+In January 1961, the USMC began working with the U.S. Army, Navy, and Air Force on the "Tri-Service VTOL transport", which would eventually emerge as the LTV XC-142 tiltwing.
 The design became more elaborate and the program stretched out, causing the USMC to drop out when they decided they would not receive a working machine in a satisfactory timeframe.
 In particular, there were concerns that the high levels of downwash produced by the XC-142A would render shipborne operations impractical.
 In the end, the XC-142A, although a very innovative and capable machine, never entered production.

 In March 1962, the United States Navy's Bureau of Naval Weapons, acting on behalf of the USMC, issued a request for a "Heavy Helicopter Experimental / HH(X)".
 The specifications dictated a load capability of 8000 lb with an operational radius of 100 nmi at a speed of 150 kn.
-It was also specified to possess a higher top speed and greater lifting capacity than existing helicopters while also having a lower empty weight than preceding designs as well.
+It was also specified to possess a higher top speed and greater lifting capacity than existing helicopters, while having a lower empty weight than preceding designs.
 The HH(X) was to be used in the assault transport, aircraft recovery, personnel transport, and medical evacuation roles.
 In the assault transport role, it was to be mostly used to haul heavy equipment instead of troops.